aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/encrypt-item.md

 #### Base Context Value Version 2

-The key MUST be the following concatenation, where `attributeName` is the name of the attribute:
+The key MUST be as per [Encryption Context Naming] (../structured-encryption/encrypt-path-structure.md#encryption-context-naming).
-"aws-crypto-attr." + `attributeName`.

 The value MUST be :
 - If the type is Number or String, the unaltered (already utf8) bytes of the value